7 Best Small Grills for Apartments in 2023

 Weberdoes recommend letting the grill preheat for at least 20 minutes if not a full half-hour.

-If you’re in an apartment situation that allows the use of a charcoal grill, you don’t have to resign yourself to using a dollar store cheap grill to save on space.
-The
+If you’re in an apartment situation that allows the use of a charcoal grill, you can consider yourself very lucky.

 This is technically a portable ceramic charcoal grill.
 The ceramic construction is perfect for heat retention but grills made from ceramic weigh a lot.
 That’s why the Joe Jr. weighs 77 pounds.